 How To Price an AI Agent

-Price an AI agent by calculating cost per active user first, then converting that cost into a break-even floor and a target-margin price.
+Price an agent product by calculating cost per active user first, then converting that cost into a break-even floor and a target-margin price.

 Question